JeffersonLab/evio/README.md

 It is a library with limited capabilities.

 To compile it, follow the directions below for the C++ compilation which will include the C as well.
-The C++ library is much more extensive in scope.
 Having said that, the C library and executables can be compiled without any C++.
 This can be done in 2 ways:

     scons --C